arXiv/arxiv-auth/README.md

 TLS is considered an infrastructure concern, and is therefore out of scope (albeit critical) for this project.

+## TODO

+- Password reset in ``arxiv.users.legacy.accounts`` and in the accounts service.
+- Support for permanent login token.
+- Clean up and document authorizer service.
+- Fuzz testing registration?

 ## Dependencies

 We use pipenv to manage dependencies.
 To install the dependencies for this